platform9/terraform-provider-pf9/docs/data-sources/host.md

 # pf9_host Data Source

-This resource is useful to find host details using its ID.
-Node ID is same as host ID.
+This data source is useful to find host details using its ID.
+The following example shows how to use this data source to find the IP address of the `ens3` interface of a host.

 ## Example Usage